-The Corporation is a mineral exploration and development company focused on the acquisition, exploration and development of iron ore deposits, in North-Eastern Québec.
-Since its adoption of a business strategy to carry on business as a resource exploration company, the Corporation has acquired a number of significant mining exploration properties, primarily in North-Eastern Québec and Newfoundland and Labrador.
+The Corporation is a high-grade iron ore producer, mineral exploration and development company focused on the acquisition, exploration, development and production of iron ore deposits, in North-Eastern Québec.
+In addition to operating its Bloom Lake Mine, the Corporation holds a number of significant mining exploration properties, primarily in North-Eastern Québec and Newfoundland and Labrador.